Best Practices For Industrial Steam Boiler Maintenance

 The American Society of Mechanical Engineers (ASME) has a Boiler & Pressure Vessel Code (BPVC) that sets the standard for how boilers and other types of pressure vessels must be designed and constructed.
 The Occupational Health and Safety Administration (OSHA) also has a set of regulations that help to ensure safety inside boiler rooms and steam plants.

 Miura’s water tube design already puts you ahead of the safety game.
-If we’re being completely honest, conventional fire tube boilers may never be completely fail-safe because of the amount of saturated water they use.
+Conventional fire tube boilers may never be completely fail-safe because of the amount of saturated water they use.
 Steam has a much higher volume than water — roughly 1,600 times larger.
 If too many gallons of saturated water flashes into steam, the mass of the steam created exceeds what the boiler room can contain, resulting in an explosion.
 With Miura’s water tube boilers, such an explosion is virtually impossible because water tubes use roughly 10 percent of the water you might find inside a fire tube boiler at any given moment.
 The water is also contained in circular tubes that are designed to withstand high amounts of pressure.

 Miura boilers also come with a number of available safety measures to ensure that small problems don’t become big problems.
 If the operator attempts to bypass critical safety measures, the boiler simply will not start.
 The MOM monitoring system also allows Miura reps to access data about a particular boiler remotely and in real-time.
 If there’s a problem, a Miura rep can troubleshoot with onsite staff to help resolve it without needing a mechanic to address the problem in person.